-Between changes in weight, the notorious hot flashes, irregular sleep, low sex drive, and depression along with other symptoms, it’s no wonder this can be a troubling time for some with symptoms that can be hard to control.
+Between changes in weight, the notorious hot flashes, irregular sleep, low sex drive and depression, along with other challenges, it’s no wonder this can be a troubling time for some with symptoms that can be hard to control.

 An emphasis on healthy fats and moderate protein can improve the negative side effects you can experience during menopause as well as regulate sex hormones.

 This guide on the ketogenic diet-menopause connection will cover: